immutables/highlands/README.md

 ## "Up" file

 The entry point for script execution is "up" file.
-The actual name can be different, but for simplity let's assume it's will be just `up.js`.
+The actual name can be different, but for simplicity let's assume it's will be just `up.js`.
 It contain require instruction to import _Highlands_ script, DSL-ish function calls to define libraries and finalizing `run()` to perform actions.
 Actions are specified by command line options (see usage).

 ```js
 // up.js file, put it to the root folder